puppetlabs/puppetlabs-postgresql/README.md

 ##### `package_name`

-Specifies the name of the package to use for installing the server software.
+Specifies the name of the package to use for installing the PostgreSQL server.

 Default value: OS dependent.